subschema/subschema/subschema-component-navigation/Readme.md

     "section1":{
       "type":"Routes",
       //Will load this type if no routes match.
+It will recieve histories location object in this case.
-      "notFound":"NotFoundType",
+      "notFound":"NotFound",
        "routes": {
             // will recieve a param named page "/doc/:page": "Doc",